christianjose97/auto-download-organizer/README.md

 ## 🕹️ Features

-Here's what you can do with Minesweeper :
+Here's what you can do with Auto downloader organizer:

-- `COMING SOON`
+- `With the click of a an executable your download section in windows`

 ## 🖥️ The Process

-Details to be added soon.
+I began with the idea of how I could easily have my files organized in half the time.
+I went ahead and decided to use python as it is the easiest to script and the most compatible with interacting with OS's.

 ## 📚 What I Learned